jina-ai/jina/docs/index.md

 :link: fundamentals/concepts
 :link-type: doc

-Document, Executor, and Flow are the three fundamental concepts in Jina.
+Executor, and Flow are the fundamental concepts in Jina.

 ::::